Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Additional Experiments

 \subsection{Brand Loyalty}

-We analyze the proportion of interactions each item received at the final stage of the simulation relative to the total number of interactions, as shown in Figure~\ref{fig:brand_loyalty_curve}.
+Next, we analyze the proportion of interactions each item received at the final stage of the simulation relative to the total number of interactions, as reported in Figure~\ref{fig:brand_loyalty_curve}.
 Because our evaluation includes web-shopping trajectories (OPeRA), where items explicitly expose brand names (e.g., titles and product-page content), brand cues can directly influence agent decisions.
 We noticed that brand-identified items were significantly more popular than their counterparts.
 To further examine this effect, we replace the brand name \textit{``Neutrogena''} with a fictitious alternative, \textit{``Neutrovia''}, while keeping all other item attributes unchanged, including recommendation probability and non-brand content.
 Here, a step corresponds to one interaction round in the simulator.
-As shown in Figure~\ref{fig:brand_loyalty_curve}, removing the recognizable brand cue substantially reduces engagement: after 10 steps, the original-brand item accumulates 468 likes, compared to 332 for the fictitious-brand variant.
+Figure~\ref{fig:brand_loyalty_curve} suggests that removing the recognizable brand cue substantially reduces engagement: after 10 steps, the original-brand item accumulates 468 likes, compared to 332 for the fictitious-brand variant.